What’s your plan for when the bubble drops? Run? Hide? Arm in place?

 Lastly logistics.
 These ties back to reliability in terms of parts for repair, but we also want to focus on ammo and accessories.

 I chose weapons with common ammo you can find in both sporting goods stores and armories across the country.
 Accessory wise I was worried about the basics.
 Is it easy to find magazines, slings, optics, lights, and holsters?
 If not, they didn’t make the list.
+Don’t forget you will need a safe and proper way to store ammo for the longest shelf life, also

 You Don’t Need Them All